Missouri renewal guide

 Source notes

 Rules move.
-Check Kansas City City Planning and Development Department again before you pay, renew, or schedule work around this requirement.
+Check Kansas City City Planning & Development Department (Permits Division) again before you pay, renew, or schedule work around this requirement.

 Related content